Skip to Content

 Altitude Experience

 Climbers must have substantial climbing experience to join our Everest Expedition.
-Climbers must have climbed at least one 8,000-meter peak prior to joining us on an open enrollment.
-Climbers must be able to climb technical terrain with an alpine pack on their back.
+We highly recommend that climbers have attempted at least one 8,000-meter peak prior to joining us on an open enrollment.
+Every team member’s climbing resumes are reviewed and hand-picked by expedition leaders Adrian Ballinger and Esteban “Topo” Mena to ensure both our team as a whole and each individual member is set up for success.
+Substantial experience on 6,000m and 7,000m peaks is required to join our Everest teams, and climbers must be able to climb technical terrain with an alpine pack on their back.
 Climbers should also be comfortable with camp craft in high-altitude camps and be able to perform at a high level for multiple days in a row at altitude.

 Climbers on the route up the North Side of Mount Everest during Alpenglow Expeditions' Mount Everest North Side Rapid Ascent Expedition.